ethereum-optimism/optimism/packages/chain-mon/src/replica-mon/README.md

 You can view a list of all environment variables and descriptions for each via:

 ```
-pnpm start --help
+pnpm start:replica-mon --help
 ```

-Once your environment variables have been set, run the relayer via:
+Once your environment variables have been set, run the healthcheck service via:

 ```
-pnpm start
+pnpm start:replica-mon
 ```